christiangmartinez/message-board/README.md

 # Message Board - Latinx Coder Network
 #### _Epicodus Friday Project, 4-28-2017_
 This Latinx Coder Network message board is a web app in the vein of [Stack Overflow](http://stackoverflow.com/) or [Ask Reddit](https://www.reddit.com/r/AskReddit/).
 Users will have the ability to enter a question for other users to answer.
-Questions are listed on the home page in most to least recent.
+Questions are ordered on the home page from most to least recent.
 Users can comment on existing questions by navigating to that specific question's page.

 **The goal of having a a latinx specific programming question and answer website is to make tech and programming more visible and accessible to Latinx people.**